svenschoenung/jshint-stylish-summary/API.md

 - `showSummaryHeader`: whether to print a header that sets the summary off from previous output.
 (Defaults to `true`.)
 - `showWarningTotals`: whether to print the total number of all generated warnings.
 (Defaults to `true`.)
 - `showErrorTotals`: whether to print the total number of all detected errors.
 (Defaults to `true`.)
+- `summaryHeader`: text of header that sets the summary off from previous output.
+(Defaults to `'SUMMARY: ' + stat`.)

 ## stats([stat])